avanish460/payTM/README.md

 -   **GitHub:**  [avanish460](https://github.com/avanish460)

-Code

 ```

-This updated README includes the MERN stack, Tailwind CSS
+This updated README includes the MERN stack, Tailwind CSS, and the setup instructions to run both the backend and frontend.
+Let me know if you'd like any further adjustments!
 ```